-Most businesses report profits on both a financial-accounting basis and a taxaccounting basis.
-Both financial accounting and tax accounting calculate profits as the difference between receipts and expenses; however, they differ in the definitions of some receipts and expenses, in the timing of when the receipts and expenses are recorded, and in the purposes for which the information is prepared.
+Most businesses report profits on both a financial-accounting basis and a taxaccounting basis.3 Both financial accounting and tax accounting calculate profits as the difference between receipts and expenses; however, they differ in the definitions of some receipts and expenses, in the timing of when the receipts and expenses are recorded, and in the purposes for which the information is prepared.
 Financial-accounting measures, which reflect "generally accepted accounting principles," underlie the reports to stockholders, to lenders, and to government regulatory agencies; tax-accounting measures underlie corporate income tax returns.
 The Internal Revenue Service (IRS) has tabulated an information return (the M-3) that reconciles various items (such as employee stock options) reported on financial reports with the same items reported on most corporate tax returns, beginning with 2005.
-The annual and quarterly financial reports prepared by individual companies provide the basis for another widely followed set of indicators of corporate profits-the Standard and Poor's (S&P) 500 measures of reported earnings, operating earnings, and earnings per share, which reflect the aggregate earnings of the 500 corporations that compose the S&P stock index.
+The annual and quarterly financial reports prepared by individual companies provide the basis for another widely followed set of indicators of corporate profits-the Standard and Poor's (S&P) 500 measures of reported earnings, operating earnings, and earnings per share, which reflect the aggregate earnings of the 500 corporations that compose the S&P stock index.4

 When available, BEA uses data collected on a tax-accounting basis as the primary source of information on corporate profits.
 These data are based on well-specified, consistent accounting definitions that, in general, more closely parallel NIPA concepts and definitions.
 For example, in financial accounting, corporations sometimes record the value of extraordinary losses before they actually incur the expenses associated with the losses.
-Financial accounting also allows some flexibility in the way definitions are applied by corporations-for example, in the selection of service lives and in the valuation of liabilities.
-In addition, the tax-accounting tabulations are comprehensive, covering all incorporated businesses-both publicly traded and privately held-and all industries, while financial-accounting information is more timely than the tax-return data, so it is used by BEA to derive the estimates for the most recent year and for the current quarters.
-Neither set of accounting data is entirely suitable for implementing the
+Financial accounting also allows some flexibility in the way definitions are applied by corporations-for example, in the selection of asset service lives and in the valuation of liabilities.
+In addition, tax-accounting tabulations are comprehensive, covering all incorporated businesses-both publicly traded and privately held-and all industries, while financial-accounting information is more timely than tax-return data, so it is used by BEA to derive the estimates for the most recent year and for the current quarters.
+Neither set of accounting data is entirely suitable for implementing the NIPA concept of profits from current production.
+Consequently, BEA's procedure for estimating NIPA corporate profits mainly consists of adjusting, incorporating, and supplementing these data.5

-&lt;sup>3 For a general discussion of the NIPA accounting framework and of the underlying accounting principles, see the section "Accounting Framework," in chapter 2.
+3 For a general discussion of the NIPA accounting framework and of the underlying accounting principles, see the section "Accounting Framework," in Chapter 2.
 For an in-depth discussion, see "An Introduction to National Economic Accounting," Methodology Paper No. 1, September 2007 on BEA's website at www.bea.gov.

-&lt;sup>4 The NIPA and S&P measures of profits differ significantly in purpose, coverage, source data, definitions, and methodologies; see Andrew W. Hodge, "BEA Briefing: Comparing NIPA Profits With S&P 500 Profits," Survey 91 (March 2011): 22-27.
+4 The NIPA and S&P measures of profits differ significantly in purpose, coverage, source data, definitions, and methodologies; see Andrew W. Hodge, "BEA Briefing: Comparing NIPA Profits With S&P 500 Profits," Survey 91 (March 2011): 22-27.